leanprover-community/lean4game/doc/create_game.md

 ```
 That way, the game will replace it with the actual name the assumption has in the player's proof state.

+### 6. e) Extra: Images
+You can add images on any layer of the game (i.e. game/world/level).
+These will be displayed in your game.

+The images need to be placed in `images/` and you need to add a command like `Image "images/path/to/myWorldImage.png"`
+in one of the files you created in 2), 3), or 4) (i.e. game/world/level).

+NOTE: At present, only the images for a world are displayed.
+They appear in the introduction of the world.

 ## 7. Update your game

 In principle, it is as simple as modifying `lean-toolchain` to update your game to a new Lean version.
 However, you should read about the details in [Update An Existing Game](doc/update_game.md).